|Nutrition Facts (per serving)|

 Pour the cooked polenta into the prepared loaf pan and chill until firm.
-Allow it to cool at room temperature for at least ten minutes and then place in the fridge for one hour.
+Allow it to cool at room temperature for at least 10 minutes and then place in the fridge for 1 hour.

 Preheat the oven to 350 F. Remove the chilled polenta from the loaf pan and slice it with a sharp knife.